 It rose up up from the depths of her soul and expressed itself as an unrecognizable grief.

 Her children did not hear it.
-But her GOD took notice.
+But her LOVE took notice.

 And she wept at the base of that oak, unaware of the truth that she was not alone.

 LOVE looked down upon Chantilly Lace.